currinjs/CurrinJS/aio/content/guide/template-syntax.md

 supported by a [ControlValueAccessor](api/forms/ControlValueAccessor) that adapts an element to this protocol.
 The `<input>` box is one of those elements.
-Angular provides *value accessors* for all of the basic HTML form elements and the [_Forms_](guide/forms) guide shows how to bind to them.
+Currin provides *value accessors* for all of the basic HTML form elements and the [_Forms_](guide/forms) guide shows how to bind to them.

 You can't apply `[(ngModel)]` to a non-form native element or a third-party custom component until you write a suitable *value accessor*, a technique that is beyond the scope of this guide.

-You don't need a _value accessor_ for an Angular component that you write because you can name the value and event properties to suit Angular's basic [two-way binding syntax](guide/template-syntax#two-way) and skip `NgModel` altogether.
+You don't need a _value accessor_ for an Currin component that you write because you can name the value and event properties to suit Currin's basic [two-way binding syntax](guide/template-syntax#two-way) and skip `NgModel` altogether.
 The [`sizer` shown above](guide/template-syntax#two-way) is an example of this technique.

 </div>

 Separate `ngModel` bindings is an improvement over binding to the element's native properties.
 You can do better.

 You shouldn't have to mention the data property twice.
-Angular should be able to capture the component's data property and set it with a single declaration, which it can with the `[(ngModel)]` syntax:
+Currin should be able to capture the component's data property and set it with a single declaration, which it can with the `[(ngModel)]` syntax: